|

 and buried while others were sent to packing plants for slaughter.

-June of 1934, the program ran until late January of 1935 with the
+Starting in June of 1934, the program ran until late January of

-government eventually purchasing almost 8.3 million head of livestock
+1935 with the government eventually purchasing almost 8.3 million

-providing $111 million in payments to the livestock owners and their
+head of livestock providing $111 million in payments to the livestock

-creditors.
-In spite of this help which basically saved the industry
+owners and their creditors.
+In spite of this help which basically

-from disaster, it refused to extend any cooperation in future government
+saved the industry from disaster, it refused to extend any cooperation

-in 1933 and these problems and eventual solutions all came before
+I was born in 1933 and these problems and eventual solutions all

-my time.
-But I certainly remember the telling of the tales in later
+came before my time.
+But I certainly remember the telling of the

-years about the livestock slaughter program.
-My parents and grandparents
+tales in later years about the livestock slaughter program.
+My parents

-took their oldest milk cows and an older bull to the government
+and grandparents took their oldest milk cows and an older bull to

-buying station to be sold and slaughtered.
-I recall the carcasses
+the government buying station to be sold and slaughtered.
+I recall

-not true that some purchased livestock were driven over cliffs for
+It is simply not true that some purchased livestock were driven

 I do believe the hides and some meat were taken by families in distress.